-Prediction of Fuel Maps in Spark Ignited Gasoline Engines using Kriging Metamodels 2020-01-0744
+Prediction of Fuel Maps in Variable Valve Timing Spark Ignited Gasoline Engines Using Kriging Metamodels 2020-01-0744

-Creating a fuel map for engine simulation can be computationally demanding.
-Design of Experiments (DoE) and metamodeling is one way to address this issue.
-In this paper, we introduce a sequential process to generate a Kriging metamodel of an engine fuel map which accounts for different engine characteristics such as load and fuel consumption at different operating conditions.
-The generated metamodel predicts engine output parameters such as fuel rate and load.
-We first create a metamodel to accurately predict the engine output parameters.
-The predicted fuel map is then filtered based on constraints to obtain the optimum fuel map.
-The latter is then compared with the actual optimum map created using a full factorial DoE.
-The results show that the created fuel map metamodel is of high accuracy compared to the actual map.
-The fuel map metamodel is obtained with about one tenth of the number of engine simulations for a full factorial design, leading to much faster predictions.
+Creating a fuel map for simulation of an engine with Variable Valve Actuation (VVA) can be computationally demanding.
+Design of Experiments (DOE) and metamodeling is one way to address this issue.
+In this paper, we introduce a sequential process to generate an engine fuel map using Kriging metamodels which account for different engine characteristics such as load and fuel consumption at different operating conditions.
+The generated map predicts engine output parameters such as fuel rate and load.
+We first create metamodels to accurately predict the Brake Mean Effective Pressure (BMEP), fuel rate, Residual Gas Fraction (RGF) and CA50 (Crank Angle for 50% Heat Release after top dead center).
+The last two quantities are used to ensure acceptable combustion.
+The metamodels are created sequentially to ensure acceptable accuracy is achieved with a small number of simulations.
+Two optimization problems are then solved using the developed metamodels, for full load and part load conditions, respectively.
+We demonstrate that the estimated fuel map is of high accuracy compared to the actual map.
+The map is obtained with about one tenth of the number of engine simulations for a full factorial design, leading to much faster predictions.

 Citation: Tafreshi, A. and Mourelatos, Z., "Prediction of Fuel Maps in Variable Valve Timing Spark Ignited Gasoline Engines Using Kriging Metamodels," SAE Int.
 J. Adv. & Curr.
 Prac. in Mobility 2(4):1999-2010, 2020, https://doi.org/10.4271/2020-01-0744.
 Download Citation